Pia E. RiversoPartner

 Pia E. Riverso is a commercial litigator with more than 30 years of experience litigating complex civil matters including construction disputes of every nature, business dissolutions, shareholder disputes, restrictive covenant litigation, insurance and surety issues, intellectual property litigation and FINRA arbitrations.

 Pia counsels owners, developers, architects, construction managers and contractors on various aspects of construction law, including contract negotiation, license agreements for access to adjoining properties, payment disputes, delay claims, and performance disputes.
 She drafts and negotiates design and construction agreements, as well as license agreements.
-Pia has extensive experience in the resolution of construction disputes, both prior to and during litigation and as a result of arbitration or mediation.
+She has extensive experience in the resolution of construction disputes, both prior to and during litigation and as a result of arbitration or mediation.

 Additionally, Pia represents insurers in the investigation and prosecution of affirmative litigation to recover assets lost as a product of complex fraud and kickback schemes.
-She has also litigated declaratory judgment actions throughout the United States, successfully briefed and argued dispositive motions, and facilitated complex insurance settlements arising out of additional insured claims, class action bodily injury suits, and product liability claims
+She has also litigated declaratory judgment actions throughout the United States, successfully briefed and argued dispositive motions, and facilitated complex insurance settlements arising out of additional insured claims, class action bodily injury suits and product liability claims.

 - Represented large developer in negotiation of license agreements for access to adjoining properties involving multi street and block developments of retail and residential space on the east side of Manhattan.

 - Represented owners of condominium in negotiation and litigation over access sought by developer during construction of large non-union project in Manhattan.

 - Represented significant developer in negotiation of access agreements for development of Lower East Side retail and commercial space.

 - Represented various owners, construction managers and contractors in negotiation and drafting of design and construction agreements for large commercial and residential projects throughout Manhattan.